aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertgroupshape/_index.md

 ## IShapeCollection.InsertGroupShape method

-Creates a new GroupShape and inserts it to the collection at the specified index.
-GroupShape frame size and position will be fitted to content when new shape will be added into the GroupShape.
+Creates a new empty group shape and inserts it to the shape collection at the specified index.
+The group’s frame will automatically adjust to fit any shapes added to it.

 ```csharp
 public IGroupShape InsertGroupShape(int index)